Mandopop: Instruments and setups

 Shidaiqu originated as a fusion of Chinese traditional music and European popular music, and therefore instruments from both genres were used from the very beginning of Mandopop.
-Songs performed in the traditional style employed traditional Chinese instruments like the erhu, pipa, and sanxian, such as in the recording of "The Wandering Songstress" (天涯歌女) by Zhou Xuan, whereas more Western orchestral instruments such as trumpets, violins, and piano were used in songs like "Shanghai Nights" (夜上海), also by Zhou Xuan.
+Songs performed in the traditional style employed traditional Chinese instruments like the erhu, pipa, and sanxian, such as in the recording of "The Wandering Songstress" (天涯歌女; Pinyin: Tiānyá Gēnǚ) by Zhou Xuan, whereas more Western orchestral instruments such as trumpets, violins, and piano were used in songs like "Shanghai Nights" (夜上海), also by Zhou Xuan.
 Big band and jazz instruments and orchestrations from the swing era were common in the early years.
 Chinese and Western instruments were also combined in some recordings.

 In the 1960s, the electric guitar began to be used.
 Starting around the 1970s, electronic organs/synthesizers began to be heavily featured, which characterized the Mandopop music of the era.
 Today's Mandopop arrangements are generally westernized, covering many musical styles, including R&B, hip hop, ballads, and Pop.
 Mandopop switched from simple imitation to adjusting the melodies and lyrics creatively in short time.
 Some pop stars became famous because they were presented to meet the Chinese aesthetics standard and culture features.
-A few Chinese pop musicians—most notably Jay Chou, Lin Jun Jie, David Tao, Leehom Wang —have experimented with fusing traditional Chinese instruments with Western styles (such as hip hop beats and progressive rock) all over again in a new style known as China Wind music (zhongguofeng), influencing many Chinese singers worldwide.
+A few Chinese pop musicians—most notably Jay Chou, Lin Jun Jie, David Tao, Leehom Wang —have experimented with fusing traditional Chinese instruments with Western styles (such as hip hop beats and progressive rock) all over again in a new style known as China Wind music (Zhōngguófēng), influencing many Chinese singers worldwide.